Women's National Basketball Association: Share ownership

-The Liberty were previously associated with the New York Knicks, having been owned by the Knicks' parent company, the Madison Square Garden Company, but the team was sold in January 2019 to a group led by Joseph Tsai, then a minority owner of the Brooklyn Nets and now sole owner of that team.
-The Liberty, which played at Madison Square Garden until 2017 and at Westchester County Center in suburban White Plains in 2018 and 2019, were then relocated to the Nets' home arena, Barclays Center, in downtown Brooklyn.
+The Liberty were previously associated with the New York Knicks, having been owned by the Knicks' parent company, the Madison Square Garden Sports Company, but the team was sold in January 2019 to a group led by Joseph Tsai, then a minority owner of the Nets and now sole owner of that team.
+The Liberty, which played at Madison Square Garden until 2017 and at Westchester County Center in suburban White Plains in 2018 and 2019, were then relocated to the Nets' home arena, Barclays Center, in downtown Brooklyn in 2020.

+From 1997 to 2007, the Buss family owned and operated both the Sparks and Lakers, but in 2007, they sold the Sparks to an investment group led by Kathy Goodman and Carla Cristofferson.
+In 2014, the Sparks were then sold to a group led by Lakers legend Magic Johnson, and after Johnson's investment partner Mark Walter bought majority shares of the Lakers from the Buss family in 2025, both teams became sister teams again.

 Share market with an NBA team, but not ownership

+There are several WNBA teams that are in the same market as an NBA team, but are independently owned: